 These improved trends are a direct result of ICBF's efforts and demonstrate that ICBF is delivering, in conjunction with the cattle breeding industry, on its mission of increasing the rate of genetic gain in Irish dairy cattle.

+Figure 5.
+Bulls tested in G€N€ IRELAND dairy and beef progeny test programs

 Figure 6.
-Bulls tested in G€N€ IR€LAND® dairy and beef progeny test programs.

-Figure 8.
-EBI averages by birth year for females
+EBI averages by Year of First Calving

 Tully